openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 A Self-Issued OpenID Provider Response is an OpenID Connect Authentication Response, whose parameters depend on the `response_type` used in the request.
 Depending on the `response_type` the result of the transaction is either obtained directly from the authentication response or from a token endpoint response.

-A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party Registration metadata values received from the Relying Party in the `registration` parameter.
-If one or more of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).
+A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party parameter values received from the Relying Party in the `client_metadata` parameter.
+If one or more of the Relying Party parameter Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).

 In a same-device protocol flow with `response_type` `id_token`, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.